JoshuaP199/OS-Project-1/README.md

 # OS-Project-1

-Thrd-posix is the given program for the project to work around.
+Given_Code.c --> the given program for the project to work around.

-Assignment is the pdf of the tasks to do for the project.
+Assignment.pdf --> the tasks to do for the project.

-understand.c is the program that describes every part of the program to understand it as much as possible.
+understand.c --> the program that describes every part of the program to understand it as much as possible.

-program.c is the actual file that will be used for part ll of the project to turn in.(not anymore)

-workingtest1.c is the file that is currently running how it should be with what has been finished.
+workingtest1.c --> file that is currently running how it should be without multithreading.

-test.c is the main file for testing out stuff before uploading it to workingtest1.c.
+test.c --> main file for testing out things before uploading it to workingtest1.c.

+Chegg_Ex.c --> Chegg's answer to the problem to use as a reference

+Python EC file --> Contains files of the python version for extra credit